HelenLloydJeng/Math-Word-Match-Game/README.md

 **Tested with:** Windows Narrator
 **Result:** All buttons, labels, and interactive elements were read correctly.
 **Fixes Needed:** None – ARIA labels and navigation work as expected.

-## 📌 Deployment
+---

+To run locally:
+1️⃣ Clone the repository
+2️⃣ Open `index.html` in browser or run with Live Server 3️⃣ **Deployment**
+👉
-The game will be deployed on **GitHub Pages**.
-Follow these steps to run it locally:
+The game is deployed on [GitHub Pages](https://github.com/HelenLloydJeng/Math-Word-Match-Game)

 ## 🎓 Credits & Resources